-Introduction to ecology and evolutionary biology, organism interactions with environment, biodiversity, energy flow, nutrient cycling, and human influences on living systems and biological processes.
-Open to seniors by permission only.
-Not open to students who have taken BIOL 208.
+Introduction to ecology and evolutionary biology, organism interactions with environment, biodiversity, energy flow, and nutrient cycling, with emphasis on human influences on living systems and applications of evolutionary biology and ecology to solving environmental problems.
+This course is intended primarily for students majoring in environmental studies.
+Crosslisted as BIOL 208E.